mitre/secure-coding-case-studies/python/msccs-4.md

 # MSCCS-4 :: PATH TRAVERSAL IN PYMDOWN-EXTENSIONS

+### Introduction:

-**Introduction:** When applications do not control which parts of the file system can be accessed on behalf of other users, it can allow adversaries to read or write unexpected files, often leading to code execution, reading sensitive data, or causing a denial of service.
+When applications do not control which parts of the file system can be accessed on behalf of other users, it can allow adversaries to read or write unexpected files, often leading to code execution, reading sensitive data, or causing a denial of service.
 The underlying source code weakness that makes such attacks possible is annually one of the CWE™ Top 25 Most Dangerous Software Weaknesses, ranking at number 8 in the 2023 list.
 In 2023, a vulnerability based on this weakness was disclosed in the pymdown-snippets extension of the pymdown-extensions pip package.
 This case study looks at that vulnerability, the root cause mistake, what it allowed an adversary to achieve, and how the code was eventually corrected.

+### Software:

+**Name:** pymdown-extensions
 **Language:** Python
-**Software:** pymdown-extensions
 **URL:** https://github.com/facelessuser/pymdown-extensions

+### Weakness:

-**Weakness:** CWE-22: Improper Limitation of a Pathname to a Restricted Directory
+<a href="https://cwe.mitre.org/data/definitions/22.html">CWE-22: Improper Limitation of a Pathname to a Restricted Directory</a>

 The weakness “Improper Limitation of a Pathname to a Restricted Directory” (also called “Path Traversal”) exists when an application accepts a user-controlled input, uses that input to construct a pathname that should be within a restricted directory, then reads or writes to the resulting filename without neutralizing navigation commands such as “..” in the user-controlled input.
 Unfortunately, this can allow an adversary to cause the application to access files in unauthorized locations elsewhere in the file system.

+### Vulnerability:

-**Vulnerability:** CVE-2023-32309 – Published 15 May 2023
+<a href="https://www.cve.org/CVERecord?id=CVE-2023-32309">CVE-2023-32309</a> – Published 15 May 2023

 The pymdown-extensions package contains an extension called pymdown-snippets, which inserts the contents of “snippet” files into markdown documents.
 This makes it easier for users to manage and modularize documentation by inserting the same snippet into multiple markdown files, such as footers or contact information.